ubclaunchpad/rocket2/docs/DevelopmentTutorials.rst

 So you just joined Launchpad and want to add yourself to Rocket2.
 You go on slack and starts to talk to the Rocket2 bot, but what should you say?
-To get started, here’s a command you can enter:
+To get started, here's a command you can enter:

 command
 ~~~~~~~